ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 ### Localizing your toolchain template

-You can localize your toolchain by externalizing your UI strings so that the strings in the toolchain are displayed in the user's preferred language.
+You can localize your toolchain by externalizing your UI strings in the `nls` directory so that the strings in the toolchain are displayed in the user's preferred language.
-Your `toolchain.yml` file needs to include an `$i18n` reference to the files in the `nls` directory.
+Your `toolchain.yml` file needs to include an `$i18n` reference.
 The following example shows an `$i18n` reference to a `messages.yml` file:

 ```